supercharge/docs/installation.md

 node craft setup
 ```

-This setup command will create a `.env` file in your project root, generate and set an application key and optionally set the application name.
-The application name is an optional argument.
+This setup command will create an `.env` file in your project root, generate and set an application key and optionally set the application name.
 Head over to the Craft docs for more details.

 Have a look at the generated `.env` file and adjust the values to your needs.